TritonDataCenter/sdc-docker/README.md

 # Running sdc-docker with TLS support

-By default *for now*, sdc-docker will run in a non-secure mode with no user authentication.
+By default *for now*, sdc-docker will run in a non-secure (non-production) mode with no user authentication.
 In this mode, there is no notion of users so every single client call will be assumed to belong to the default SDC local admin user (`ufds_admin_uuid`).
-To enable user authentication on sdc-docker we must complete four steps:
+To enable user authentication on sdc-docker we must complete three steps:

 1. Enable TLS support on sdc-docker
-2. Ensure the docker client user has added SSH keys to their account
-3. Generate a client TLS certificate
-4. Set docker client to --tls mode

     In order to allow multiple SDC users to interact with sdc-docker, TLS support must be activated first.
 The sdc-docker install contains a sample self-signed certificate that should only be used for development/testing.
     The sample key and certificate are located at:

         /opt/smartdc/docker/tls/server-key.pem
         /opt/smartdc/docker/tls/server-cert.pem

     Switch to TLS support by running the following commands:

         ssh root@10.99.99.7                     # ssh to the COAL GZ sdcadm self-update
         sdcadm experimental update-docker       # ensure the latest sdc-docker

         docker_svc=$(sdc-sapi /services?name=docker | json -Ha uuid)
         sapiadm update $docker_svc metadata.USE_TLS=true

         # make sure service picks up new configuration
         sdc-login docker
         svcadm restart config-agent && sleep 3
         netstat -f inet -an | grep 2376 exit

+2. Ensure the docker client user has added SSH keys to their account.

     For development purposes, we are going to add our own SSH private key to the local SDC admin user.
 This step is optional for existing SDC users that already have their SSH keys added to UFDS:

         scp ~/.ssh/id_rsa.pub root@10.99.99.7:/var/tmp/id_rsa.pub
         ssh root@10.99.99.7                     # ssh to the COAL GZ sdc-useradm add-key admin /var/tmp/id_rsa.pub

-Now, the docker client must be configured to use TLS by running the following command on your sdc-docker development install:

-    ./tools/gen-client-certificate root@10.99.99.7 ~/.ssh/id_rsa

-After following the steps, there is going to be a new client certificate at

-    ~/.sdc_docker/cert.pem

-The 'gen-client-certificate' should print instructions to configure the docker client to work on TLS mode.
-After exporting the two environment variables specified, docker can now be used with the --tls option:
+3. Generate a client TLS certificate and set `docker` to use `--tls` mode:

+    This script in the sdc-docker repo will create the client certificate and print how to configure `docker`:

+        ./tools/sdc-docker-setup.sh coal admin ~/.ssh/id_rsa

+    For example, something like:

-    export DOCKER_CERT_PATH=~/.sdc_docker/
+        export DOCKER_CERT_PATH=$HOME/.sdc/docker/admin
         export DOCKER_HOST=tcp://10.88.88.5:2376
+        alias docker="docker --tls"

+You should now able to get `docker info` and see "SDCAccount: admin":

-    docker --tls info
+    $ docker info
+    Containers: 0
+    Images: 32
+    Storage Driver: sdc
+     SDCAccount: admin
+    Execution Driver: sdc-0.1.0
+    Operating System: SmartDataCenter
+    Name: coal

 # Development hooks